jerng/studies/_lang/LANGDEV.md

                              -   In order for such ML-esque `currying to be ubiquitous and implicit in all polyadic functions`, we will need to `make JavaScript implement it accordingly`.
          -   ITERABLE DATA STRUCTURE MODES : CONSIDER : `unified utility library interface`, including generators `eager/lazy`
              -   Loops :
                  -   0 Do all looping control structures get abstracted to something like this?
+CONTINUE HERE
                      -   `while () do {}`
                          -   `for a, change a, until b do {}`
                      -   `do {} while ()`